Asylum, Withholding of Removal, and Relief Under the Convention Against Torture (CAT)

 What if I want to apply for asylum, but I have been in the U.S. for more than one year?

 There are exceptions to the one-year bar.
 For example, circumstances in your home country may have significantly changed since you left, causing you to fear harm upon your return.
 Or, you were in lawful status in the U.S. for some other reason, such as under a student visa.
 We have experience successfully arguing for the application of these exceptions to our clients.
-They require the preparation of evidence and legal arguments that can be complicated and evidence, so it is best to consult with us as soon as possible if you think you are qualified for asylum, withholding of removal, or CAT relief.
+They require the preparation of evidence and legal arguments that can be complicated, so it is best to consult with us as soon as possible if you think you are qualified for asylum, withholding of removal, or CAT relief.